Photo of Joe T. Sylve

 } j_drec_hashed_key_t;

-The value for an directory record is variable sized to account for any extended fields that may be stored after the record.
+The value for a directory record is variable sized to account for any extended fields that may be stored after the record.

 typedef struct j_drec_val {